TrickleJest/cursedvalues/README.md

-# cursedvalues.github.io
+# fernvalues.github.io
-An apolitical quiz.
+PICK ONE DAMN IT